nickolashkraus/nickolaskraus-io/site/content/posts/my-2025-job-search.md

 ### Applying to jobs

-Applying to jobs takes a lot of time since it involves reading countless job descriptions, filling in the personal information, and providing answers to the same voluntary self-identification questions over and over again.
+Applying to jobs takes a lot of time since it involves reading countless job descriptions, filling in personal information, and providing answers to the same voluntary self-identification questions over and over again.
 In my experience, manually applying to jobs had minimal ROI[^5], as almost all of my applications were rejected.
 The only real advice I have on this front is to